quotient-im/libQuotient/CONTRIBUTING.md

-   the official repo; it's recommended though to instead `git clone https://github.com/quotient-im/matrix-doc.git` - this repo closely follows the official one, with an additional guarantee that you can always generate working Quotient code from its HEAD commit.
+   the official repo; it's recommended though to instead `git clone https://github.com/quotient-im/matrix-doc.git` - this repo closely follows the official one, with an additional guarantee that you can always generate working code for the main libQuotient branch from its HEAD commit.
    And of course you can use your own repository if you need to change the API definition.
-4. If you plan to submit a PR or just would like the generated code to be properly formatted, you should either ensure you have clang-format (version 6 at least) in your PATH or pass the _absolute_ path to it by adding `-DCLANG_FORMAT=<absolute path>` to the CMake invocation below.
+4. If you plan to submit a PR or just would like the generated code to be properly formatted, you should either ensure you have clang-format (version 9 at least) in your PATH or pass the _absolute_ path to it by adding `-DCLANG_FORMAT=<absolute path>` to the CMake invocation below.

 #### Generating CS API contents